ErdunE/UMassLowell-MyCollege/readme.md

 ## UMassLowell 09.2016 - 12.2020

-> All Assignments, Homeworks, Lab Reports, Projects, Presentations and so on.
+> All Assignments, Homeworks, Lab Reports, Projects, Presentations and Others what about coding and Programming.
 >
-> My all stuff of my college life.
+> All stuff of my college life.
+This is a repository that makes me instantly sad, because there are all the memories of my four years in college.
+Every time I open it, I’d think of my good friends.
+I wish you all the best, wherever you are now.
 >
 > Originally everything was scattered in various repositories, and then I integrated them all into this repository.
 >
-> Last Updated: 06/06/2021
+> Last Updated: 06/07/2021

 ### Course Catalog